Reign2121/Customer_Value/README.md

 Recency, Frequency, Monetary

-one of the good way to evaluate "customers"
+one of the good ways to evaluate "customers"

+RFM Package in R & Targeting